-Avoid whitespace if you want make command-line operations a little easier to perform.
+- Avoid whitespace if you want to make command-line operations a little easier to perform.

 If your team has a large and complex codebase or if you want your workspace to contain only the files you need to improve performance, you can optimize your workspace.

 Q: Can I reuse and share folder mappings?

 A: Yes.
 If you want to reuse or share folder mappings with other team members, you can copy the folder mappings.
 Simply open the shortcut menu in the Working folders list and choose Copy.
 To reuse the folder mappings, paste them into another version control workspace or a build definition workspace.
 To share the folder mappings with your teammates, paste them into a text file and then share the file.

 Q: What does "Cloaked" mean?

 A: Choose Cloaked to exclude that folder from your workspace.
 For details and examples, see Optimize your workspace.